gerryvel/NMEA2000_TPW/README.md

 For the BMP388 the Adafruit BMP3xx library has to be installed via the library manager.
 For HTML-Files use LittleFS Filesystem, you find her in /data directory.

 The ESP32 in this project is an Adafruit Huzzah!
 ESP32.
-Pin layout for other ESP32 devices might differ.
+This is a small module without USB conector.

 For the ESP32 CAN bus, i used the "Waveshare SN65HVD230 Can Board" as transceiver.
 For small place i cut the connector and mount this board upward.
 The correct GPIO ports are defined in the main sketch.
 For this project, I use the pins GPIO4 for CAN RX and GPIO5 for CAN TX.